Trolleybuses in San Francisco

-The Muni trolley bus system is complementary to the city-owned Muni bus services, Muni Metro and cable car system and the rail-bound regional Caltrain and Bay Area Rapid Transit systems.
+The Muni trolleybus system is complementary to the city-owned Muni bus services, Muni Metro and cable car system and the rail-bound regional Caltrain and Bay Area Rapid Transit systems.
 In addition, it shares some of its overhead wires with the F Market & Wharves streetcar line.

-One of only five such systems currently operating in the U.S., the Muni trolley bus system is the second-largest such system in the Western Hemisphere, after that of Mexico City.
-The system includes the single steepest known grade on any existing trolley bus line in the world (22.8% in the block of Noe Street between Cesar Chavez Street and 26th Street on route 24-Divisadero), and several other sections of Muni trolley bus routes are among the world's steepest.
+One of only four such systems currently operating in the U.S., the Muni trolleybus system is the second-largest such system in the Western Hemisphere, after that of Mexico City.
+The system includes the single steepest known grade on any existing trolleybus line in the world (22.8% in the block of Noe Street between Cesar Chavez Street and 26th Street on route 24 Divisadero), and several other sections of Muni trolleybus routes are among the world's steepest.